What are my rights?

 The letter should cover these points:

-a description of what was agreed to when you brought the car in for repairs (include the date)
+what was agreed to when you brought the car in for repairs (include the date)

 details of the problem, including when you first noticed it